-Nominated twice for the Grammy Award for Best Choral Performance (2017 and 2018), The Crossing, with Donald Nally, is the American Composers Forums’ 2017 Champion of New Music.
-They are the recipient of the 2015 Margaret Hillis Award for Choral Excellence, three ASCAP Awards for Adventurous Programming, as well as the Dale Warland Singers Commission Award from Chorus America.
+With a commitment to recording its commissions, The Crossing has issued 15 releases, receiving two Grammy Awards and three nominations in as many years.
+The Crossing, with Donald Nally, is the American Composers Forum’s 2017 Champion of New Music.
+They are the recipients of the 2015 Margaret Hillis Award for Choral Excellence, three ASCAP Awards for Adventurous Programming, and the Dale Warland Singers Commission Award from Chorus America.

 The Crossing is represented by Alliance Artist Management.